-- e.2) If the 3 marked edges are located on the same face of the tetrahedron, then 4 transient subtetrahedra are created as Figure 3(b) shows.
+e.2) If the 3 marked edges are located on the same face of the tetrahedron, then 4 transient subtetrahedra are created as Figure 2(b) shows.
 New edges are created by connecting the 3 new nodes one another and these with the vertex opposite to the face containing them.
-The tetrahedra of τ_1 with these characteristics will be inserted in the set of type II tetrahedra. - f) Tetrahedra with 2 new nodes.
-Also here, we shall distinguish two situations: - f.1) If the two marked edges are not located on the same face, then 4 transient subtetrahedra will be constructed from the edges conecting both new nodes and these with the vertices opposite to the two faces which contain each one of them.
-This tetrahedra are called type III.a; see Figure 3(c). - f.2) If the two marked edges are located on the same face, then 3 transient subtetrahedra are generated as Figure 3(d) shows.
+The tetrahedra of $\tau_1$ with these characteristics will be inserted in the set of type II tetrahedra.

+f) Tetrahedra with 2 new nodes.
+Also here, we shall distinguish two situations:

+f.1) If the two marked edges are not located on the same face, then 4 transient subtetrahedra will be constructed from the edges conecting both new nodes and these with the vertices opposite to the two faces which contain each one of them.
+This tetrahedra are called type III.a; see Figure 2(c).

+f.2) If the two marked edges are located on the same face, then 3 transient subtetrahedra are generated as Figure 2(d) shows.
 The face determinated by both marked edges is divided into 3 subtriangles, connecting the new node located in the longest edge with the vertex opposite and with the another new node, such that these three subtriangles and the vertex opposite to the face which contains them define three new subtetrahedra.
 We remark that from the two possible choices, the longest marked edge is fixed as reference in order to take advantage in some cases of the properties of the bisection by the longest edge.
+These tetrahedra are called type III.b.

+Figure 2: Subdivision classification of a tetrahedron in function of the new nodes (white circles).

-These tetrahedra are called type III.b. - g) Tetrahedra with 1 new node.
+g) Tetrahedra with 1 new node.
 Two transient subtetrahedra will be created as we can see in Figure 1(e).
 The new node is connected to the other two which are not located in the marked edge.
-This set of tetrahedra is called type IV. - h) Tetrahedra without new node.
-These tetrahedra of τ_1 are not divided and they will be inherit by the refined mesh τ_2 .
-We call them type V tetrahedra; see Figure 3(f).
+This set of tetrahedra is called type IV.

+h) Tetrahedra without new node.
+These tetrahedra of $\tau_1$ are not divided and they will be inherit by the refined mesh $\tau_2$ .
+We call them type V tetrahedra; see Figure 2(f).

-This classification process of the tetrahedra of τ_1 is carried out by marking their edges simply.
+This classification process of the tetrahedra of $\tau_1$ is carried out by marking their edges simply.
 The mesh conformity is ensured in a local level analysing the neighbourhood between the tetrahedra which contain a marked edge by an expansion process that starts in the type I tetrahedra of paragraph (a).
 Thus, when the run along this set of type I tetrahedra is over, the resulting mesh is conformal and locally refined.

 Moreover, this is a low computational cost process, since the local expansion stops when we find tetrahedra whose edges have not to be marked.
-Implementations details in C++ are discussed in [15].
+Implementations details in C++ are discussed in [12].

-Generally, when we want to refine the level τ_j in which there already exist transient tetrahedra, we shall perform it in the same way as from τ_1 to τ_2 , except for the following variation: if an edge of any transient tetrahedron must be marked, due to the error indicator or even to conformity reasons, then all the transient tetrahedra are eliminated from their parent (deleting process), all the parent edges are marked and this tetrahedron is introduced into the set of type I tetrahedra.
+Generally, when we want to refine the level $\tau_j$ in which there already exist transient tetrahedra, we shall perform it in the same way as from $\tau_1$ to $\tau_2$ , except for the following variation: if an edge of any transient tetrahedron must be marked, due to the error indicator or even to conformity reasons, then all the transient tetrahedra are eliminated from their parent (deleting process), all the parent edges are marked and this tetrahedron is introduced into the set of type I tetrahedra.
 We must remark that it will be only necessary to define a variable which determines if a tetrahedron is transient or not.